osanseviero/ProyectoIntegrador/app/app/ai/csv_spec.md

 # CSV Spec

 All of the data fed to the ML models is obtained from csv files given by users.
-Because there is no formal spec of a csv file, and there are different csv structures in different structures, we are proposing a required format that users have to comply to.
+Because there is no formal spec of a csv file, and there are different csv structures in different datasets, we are proposing a required format that users have to comply to.

 Here is a simple example: